sgpinkus/JsonSchema/docs/design-notes.md

       "pattern": "foo"
     }

     Upon initial reading of the spec one might draw the conclusion that "minimum" for example is only relevant when "type" is "number" or "integer".
 That is, "minimum" is a keyword that is only relevant in this circumstance and does not represent a standalone constraint.
 However this is not the intention of the spec.
 The above schema specifies 3 constraints.
 Many constraints are only relevant to certain type.
-For instance the constraint "minimum" is only relevant to numeric types, and is ignored (or equivaliently always succeeds) when the type being validated is not numeric.
+For instance the constraint "minimum" is only relevant to numeric types, and is ignored (or equivalently always succeeds) when the type being validated is not numeric.
 This is specified some what ambiguously in [JSON Schema Validation, Section 4.1](http://json-schema.org/latest/json-schema-validation.html#anchor8).

 ## On "id" JSON Reference & JSON Pointer
 JSON Schema refers to [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03) which in turn refers to [JSON Pointer](http://tools.ietf.org/html/draft-ietf-appsawg-json-pointer-04).
 JSON Reference defines the semantics of the  `{ $ref: ... }` object.
 JSON Pointer defines the semantics of pointers which may *only* occur in the *fragment* of a JSON Reference URI.
 JSON Schema itself states that JSON References are allowed, and additionally defines a way to [establish a base URI](http://json-schema.org/latest/json-schema-core.html#anchor27), for resolution of relative URIs in a $ref object (JSON Schema calls this "defining a new resolution scope").
-Specifically, JSON Schema says the "id" field is used to establish the base URI of all decesdent object for which the given id is the closest ancestor id.
-The URI specification already rigoursly defined an algorithm for ["Establishing a Base URI"](http://tools.ietf.org/html/rfc3986#section-5.1).
+Specifically, JSON Schema says the "id" field is used to establish the base URI of all descendent object for which the given id is the closest ancestor id.
+The URI specification already rigorously defined an algorithm for ["Establishing a Base URI"](http://tools.ietf.org/html/rfc3986#section-5.1).
 Unfortunately the JSON Schema specification does not explicitly refer to it.
 They *do* however state that the id field is URI, and indeed a base URI.
 So one has to defer to the URI specification where the JSON Schema spec is ambiguous, which is exactly what we do.

 Long story short.
 Forget what the spec says here.
 Its twisted and ambiguous.
 Follow this - https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that: